chaance/remix-seo/README.md

 // app/routes/some-route.tsx
 import { getSeo, getSeoMeta, getSeoLinks } from "~/seo.server";

-// no need for route data?
-Same basic API as before: let [seoMeta, seoLinks] = getSeo({
+// No need for route data?
+Get meta and links in one call. let [seoMeta, seoLinks] = getSeo({
 	title: "About us",
 	description: "We are great!",